mariohamann/include-iframe/README.md

 ### Basic Usage

-Use the default slot to include an iframe with the content you want to load.
-The component will extract the content from the iframe, remove itself and append the content to the parent element.
+Use the default slot to include an `iframe` with the content you want to load.
+The component will extract the content from the `iframe`, remove itself and append the content to the parent element.

 ```html
 <include-iframe>